rlmv/doc-trips/Readme.md

     make migrate
     make bootstrap

-This will run all the database migrations and load the minimal set of data required to use the database.
+This will create a database user, run all the database migrations, and load the minimal set of data required to use the database.

 ## Environment Variables